 Within the Technology Development segment, we have historically had a backlog of contracts for which work has been scheduled, but for which a specified portion of work has not yet been completed.
 We define backlog as the dollar amount of obligations payable to us under negotiated contracts upon completion of a specified portion of work that has not yet been completed, exclusive of revenues previously recognized for work already performed under these contracts, if any.
 Total backlog includes funded backlog, which is the amount for which money has been directly authorized by the U.S. Congress and for which a purchase order has been received by a commercial customer, and unfunded backlog, representing firm orders for which funding has not yet been appropriated.
 Indefinite delivery and quantity contracts and unexercised options are not reported in total backlog.
-The approximate value of our Technology Development segment backlog was \$21.3 million at March 31, 2012, compared to \$20.4 million at December 31, 2011.
+The approximate value of our Technology Development segment backlog was \$17.5 million at September 30, 2012, compared to \$24.5 million at September 30, 2011, due primarily to a lower acceptance rate in our Optical Systems Group.